TriggSumms/Plant-and-Track/README.md

 <br/>

-[PlantTracker](https://github.com/TriggSumms/Plant-and-Track)'s purpose is to assist as a catalogging tool for the process of plant collecting.
+[Plant & Track](https://github.com/TriggSumms/Plant-and-Track)'s purpose is to assist as a catalogging tool for the process of plant collecting.
 This desktop application utilizes user input to create and host the plant collection and ultimately helps a forgetful plant owner track their daily obsession!
 After long term use of the application, a user should be able to utilize their catalogging for the seasons to come!